 Baptism is the first step of a journey of faith, and as a godparent you will be one of the most important people to accompany your godchild on that journey.
 That is why godparents themselves must have been baptised (either as a baby or as an adult) and may also have been confirmed too – it shows that you too, are on the same journey, if a little further ahead, and so are well placed to help your godchild develop in their faith and come to know God for themselves.
 (Christening and Baptism are different words for the same thing - and Baptism in any church is recognised.)

 A Candle is lit and given to the child to remind us all that Jesus Christ is the light of the world.
+Handing over that light is both a celebration and a challenge to the individual, and those who help raise them, to be like the light of Christ in the world.
+With other Christians we can work to bring love to the world; we can shine light into dark places.
 Maybe on the anniversary of their Baptism you could light the candle together and remember the celebration and also the promises you made?

 To look at the Baptism Promises in more detail, click here.